 The results should be documented by team members in a format agreed to in advance.
-Except in the simplest cases, it may not be feasible for the team to agree on an assessment while on-site at the contractor's facility.
-Usually, some analysis is required by the assessment team after site visits are complete to clearly define the manufacturing readiness and risk status of the key technologies or products and manufacturing processes and to put the identified risks into a program context.
-These final results are then typically documented in a written MRL Assessment report or out brief containing the following:
+Except in the simplest cases, it may not be feasible for the team to agree on an assessment while on-site at the assessed organization's facility.
+Usually, some analysis is required by the assessment team after site visits are complete to clearly define the manufacturing maturity and risk status of the key technologies or products and manufacturing processes and to put the identified risks into a program context.
+These final results are then typically documented in a written MRL Assessment report or out brief that may contain the following:

-- 1. A description of the technology, component, subsystem, or system, including the elements that were assessed; the key objectives of the development effort; and a discussion of the current state of the art - 2.
-A discussion of the companies responsible for the elements that were assessed - 3.
-A list of team members - 4.
-Dates and locations of site visits - 5.
-A description of the manufacturing processes for the elements that were assessed - 6.
-The manufacturing readiness for each element that was assessed - 7.
-Areas where manufacturing readiness falls short of the MRL criteria - Identify key factors - Describe driving issues - 8.
-Plans to achieve the target MRL - 9.
-Assessments of the type and significance of risk to cost, schedule, or performance
+- 1. A description of the technology, component, subsystem, or system, including the elements that were assessed; the key objectives of the development effort; and a discussion of the current state of the art

+- 2. A discussion of the companies responsible for the elements that were assessed

+- 3. A list of participating members

+- 4. Dates and locations of site visits

+- 5. A description of the manufacturing processes for the elements that were assessed

+- 6. The MRL for each element that was assessed

+- 7. Identification of areas where manufacturing maturity falls short of the MRL criteria

+- Identify key factors

+- Describe driving issues

+- 8. Assessed organization's plans to achieve the target MRL, if and when available

+- 9. Analysis of the significance of risk to cost, schedule, or performance

 - 10. Assessments of the effectiveness of current risk mitigation plans which address

 - Correct issues

 - Timeliness

 - Appropriate funding

 - Probability of success

 - Options for increased effectiveness

-The responsible organization is the primary audience for the report since it forms the basis for managing manufacturing risk.
-In general, the report establishes a manufacturing maturity baseline that should be used to either create a plan to increase manufacturing readiness or maturity sufficiently to support transition to the next phase of acquisition or to demonstrate that the technology or product is ready for transition.
+The responsible organization is the primary recipient for the report since it forms the basis for managing manufacturing risk.
+In general, the report establishes a manufacturing maturity baseline that should be used to create a plan to sufficiently increase manufacturing maturity to support transition to the next phase of acquisition.
 The report may also provide information to an MDA determination of whether the level of manufacturing risk supports Milestone approval.